rcsb/py-rcsb-api/docs/search_api/query_construction.md

 q3 = attrs.rcsb_struct_symmetry.kind == "Global Symmetry"
 q4 = attrs.rcsb_entry_info.polymer_entity_count_DNA >= 1
 ```
-Attributes are available from the `rcsb_attributes` object and can be tab-completed.
+Attributes are available from the `search_attributes` object and can be tab-completed.
 They can additionally be constructed from strings using the `Attr` (attribute) constructor.

 List of supported comparative operators: